utahemre/Leaflet.GeoJSONAutocomplete/README.md

 #License

-Leaflet.loading is free software, and may be redistributed under the MIT License.
+Leaflet.GeoJSONAutocomplete is free software, and may be redistributed under the MIT License.